-- Keep an eye out (or create a report to find) accounts and contacts that don’t have activities listed for the last 30, 60, or 90 days.
-Depending on your business, these inactive customers may be ripe for a new product, or it may be time to exclude them from list view, reports, and campaigns so you can focus on active customers.
+- Keep an eye out (or create a report to find) accounts and contacts without activities listed within the last 30, 60, or 90 days.
+Depending on your business, these inactive customers may be ripe for a new product, or it may be time to exclude them from list views, reports, and campaigns so you can focus on active customers.

 - Maintain active ownership.

 - It’s hard to actively manage an account if it’s assigned to someone who isn’t using Salesforce.
 If you run across an account or contact that’s owned by someone who moved to a different position or left your company, help find the account and its contacts a new owner.